-If you don’t want to deal with the mess of soil then Growing Pothos in Water is the best way to have this versatile houseplant.
+If you don’t want to deal with the mess of soil, then Growing Pothos in Water is the best way to have this versatile houseplant.

-Devil’s ivy or golden pothos (Epipremnum aureum) is a popular houseplant, which is very less demanding and has no specific requirements.
+Devil’s ivy or golden pothos (Epipremnum aureum) is a popular houseplant, which is significantly less demanding and has no specific requirements.
 Also, it helps in purifying the indoor air.
 What is more surprising is it can survive in water.
 Yes!
 Growing pothos in water is possible!

 How to Propagate

 Follow these steps to propagate pothos in water:

 - Choose a healthy stem of the plant and cut at least 4-6 inches top part of it beneath the root node, ensure that it has 3-5 top leaves attached to it.

 - You can propagate the plant in both soil and water.

 - If you have opted to grow pothos in water, keep reading this article.

 Learn how to propagate pothos in the soil here!

 Growing Pothos in Water